aaholmes/hybrid-chess-engine/README.md

 Instead of relying on a potentially noisy value from a neural network in a sharp position, this search resolves all immediate tactical possibilities to arrive at a stable, "quiet" position to evaluate.

 - **Process**: The search expands tactical moves—primarily captures, promotions, and pressing checks—and ignores quiet moves.
 It continues until no more tactical moves are available.
-- **Evaluation**: The final, quiet position is then scored by a very fast evaluation function (e.g., a lightweight value network or a handcrafted Piece-Square Table).
+- **Evaluation**: The final, quiet position is then scored by a classical evaluation function (Pesto) or the Neural Network (if enabled).
 - **Purpose**: This process avoids the classic problem of a fixed-depth search mis-evaluating a position in the middle of a capture sequence.
 The resulting score is a much more reliable measure of the leaf node's true value, which is then backpropagated up the MCTS tree.

+## Tier 3: Neural Network Policy (Optional)
+The engine supports a **Hybrid** mode where strategic evaluation is handled by a PyTorch-trained Neural Network.

+- **Architecture:** ResNet-style (or custom) architecture defined in Python.
+- **Inference:** Uses **tch-rs** (LibTorch bindings) for high-performance inference within the Rust engine.
+- **Lazy Evaluation:** The network is queried only when tactical resolution (Tier 1 & 2) fails to determine a clear result, saving precious GPU/CPU cycles for deep strategic thinking.

+> **Note:** Neural network support is optional.
+Compile with `cargo build --features neural` to enable it.
+You must have a compatible LibTorch installed or let `tch-rs` download one.

 ## Training Philosophy
 Caissawary is designed for high learning efficiency, making it feasible to train without nation-state-level resources.